GavinHaLab/GavinHaLab.github.io/people/_posts/2021-09-25-Abigail-Thorpe.md

 ---
 layout: people
 title: Abigail Thorpe
-position: Graduate Rotation Student
+position: Graduate Student
-category: alumni
+category: Student
-joined: Summer 2021
+joined: September 2021
 handle: athorpe
 image: /images/people/Abigail-Thorpe.jpg
-email:
+email: athorpe@fredhutch.org
-alumni: true
+alumni: false
 ---

 I am a graduate student in the Genome Sciences department at the University of Washington.
 I have a BS in Biomedical Engineering from the George Washington University in Washington, DC.
 As an undergraduate student, I interned in Dr. John Tsang’s group in the NIAID Laboratory of Immune System Biology, where I developed software to support flu vaccine studies.
 For my senior design project, I worked under Dr. Guillermo Gutierrez at GW Hospital and used respiratory rate data from mechanical ventilators to monitor intubated patients.